 Tips for standing strong against unhealthy food cravings:

 - Eat when you first start to feel physically hungry.
-If you have difficulty determining whether or not you’re physically hungry, learn more about mindful eating (also known as intuitive eating).
+If you have difficulty determining whether you’re physically hungry, learn more about mindful eating (also known as intuitive eating).

 - Don’t label some foods as “good” and others as “bad.”